From harmful UV rays to heat waves, the summer months can wreak havoc on your appearance if not adequately prepared.

 Sunlight can react with a host of ingredients commonly found in grooming products, often leading to skin sensitivity rashes and burning.

-If you’re sunbathing, steer clear of acne preparations containing benzoyl peroxide or skin creams with AHAs (alpha hydroxy acids), and leave the eau de toilette at home if you’re hitting the beach.
+If sunbathing, steer clear of acne preparations containing benzoyl peroxide or skin creams with AHAs (alpha hydroxy acids), and leave the eau de toilette at home if hitting the beach.

-“Fragrance is well documented to cause skin sensitivity and when coupled with the sun’s UV rays, can cause unsightly pigmentation,” warns Sally Penford of The International Dermal Institute.
+“Fragrance is well documented to cause skin sensitivity and, when coupled with the sun’s UV rays, can cause unsightly pigmentation,” warns Sally Penford of The International Dermal Institute.